sbslee/pypgx/docs/cli.rst

    Predict CNV for the target gene based on copy number data.

-   Genomic positions that are missing copy number, because for example the input data is targeted sequencing, will be imputed with forward filling.
+   Genomic positions that are missing copy number because, for example, the input data is targeted sequencing will be imputed with forward filling.

    Positional arguments:
      copy-number        Archive file with the semantic type CovFrame[CopyNumber].